brandonmack1021/ubuntu-hardening-project/commands.md

     ```bash
     sudo apt autoremove -y
     ```
+**Notes**
-- This ensures your system is fully patched and up to date, reducing vulnerabilities
+- These commands will ensure your system is fully patched and up to date

 2. Enable Firewall (UFW)